Godwin-Chacko/London-e-commerce-analysis/README.md

 ## Project Background

-London is a sample e-commerce company that sells holiday decor, baking and pantry items and vintage items worldwide.
+London is a sample e-commerce company that sells christmas and holiday decor, baking and pantry items, vintage and retro lunch bags, and vintage and retro kids items.

 The company has significant amounts of data on its Transactions, customers and  product offerings, that has been previously underutilized.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve London's commercial success.